IBM Cloud Docs

 Cloud Foundry deprecation and migration to resource groups

 IBM announced the deprecation of IBM Cloud Foundry on 31 May 2022.
 As of 30 November 2022, new IBM Cloud Foundry applications cannot be created and only existing users are able to deploy applications.
 IBM Cloud Foundry reaches end of support on 1 June 2023.
-At that time, any IBM Cloud Foundry application runtime instances running IBM Cloud Foundry applications will be permanently disabled, deprovisioned, and deleted.
-For more information about the deprecation, see Deprecation of IBM Cloud Foundry.
+Then, any IBM Cloud Foundry application runtime instances running IBM Cloud Foundry applications will be permanently disabled, deprovisioned, and deleted.

 To continue to use your IBM Cloud applications beyond 1 June 2023, you must migrate to resource groups before that date.
 Resource groups are conceptually similar to Cloud Foundry spaces.
-They include several extra benefits, such as finer-grained access control by using IBM Cloud Identity and Access Management (IAM), the ability to connect service instances to apps and service across different regions, and an easy way to view usage per group.
-For more information about migration, see Migrating Cloud Foundry service instances and apps to a resource group.
+They include several extra benefits, such as finer-grained access control by using IBM Cloud Identity and Access Management (IAM), the ability to connect service instances to apps and services across different regions, and an easy way to view usage per group.

 Defect fix: Specifying large cardinal numbers with the <say-as> element no longer causes errors for English voices